Do you own a website or an app?

 server network card controls the network traffic that your server receives.
 It is like the traffic police of your server.
 The speed of server network cards range from 100 Mbps to 10 Gbps.

 Power supply keeps your dedicated server alive.
-Which is why it has to be super-reliable.
+This is why it has to be super-reliable.
 Depending on the usage, the power supply will need to deliver power in a smart and efficient way so that wastage is low.

 How does dedicated server hosting work?